|1 year Subscription to Real Estate Investor's Monthly

 At Ranger School, which is about two months long, somewhere between one-third and two-thirds of the students flunk out—this in spite of the fact that they are highly selective about who gets in as an officer—like graduation from West Point as a criterion.
 Why would so many flunk out if they were only bringing in cream of the crop?
 Because Rangers want to brag about what a high percentage they flunked out to make the ones who passed artificially look better.
 See my article on Ranger School for more details on that.

 My Ranger buddy thinks a smaller percentage flunked out—maybe 20% to 25%.
 My one- to two-thirds number is the one I remember the Ranger instructors bragging about incessantly when we were there.
 I do not know how to get the true percentage.
 Ranger School needs to publicize that, and even then, I do not know if I would trust their numbers.
+Wikipedia say the pre-1980 attrition percentage was 65%, which jibes with what I recall being told by the cadre.
 They sure seem dishonest about the number of Ranger students that they kill during the training.

 Are the ones who flunk Ranger School the weakest Ranger students?
 Nope.
 Who flunks out is sort of random.
 Maybe if you piss off one of the instructors, you flunk.
 More likely, you emphasized A on your patrol and you were graded by an instructor who thinks B should be emphasized, where which to emphasize is nothing but a matter of personal taste.
 Like any other subjective rating situation on earth, the trick for the cynical is to read the likes and dislikes of the rater and tell them what they want to hear.
 I did not do that but still managed to pass Ranger School by luck.